 Audacity

-The Audacity package comes with a noise-reduction feature.
+The Audacity package comes with a background noise remover feature.
 It delivers excellent results when denoising constant background noise.
 Unfortunately, no adaptive mode is offered, but you still get the software for free.

-Here is how to use Audacity’s Noise Reduction:
+Here is how to use Audacity's plugin to remove background noise.

-Get Noise Profile: After you’re uploaded your audio, go ahead and select a segment of the audio with only noise in it.
-Afterward, head up to “effects” and then click on “Noise Reduction”.
+Get Noise Profile: After you’ve uploaded your audio, go ahead and select a segment of the audio with only noise in it.
+Afterwards, head up to “Effects” and click “Noise Reduction”.
 You will encounter a user-friendly interface where you get to click on “Get Noise Profile”.

 Explain Settings: In this step, you need to define the amount you want for each of these settings:

-- Noise Reduction (dB) for the amount of noise reduction you want to apply.
+Noise Reduction: (dB) is the amount of noise removal you want to apply.

-- Sensitivity for how aggressive you want the noise reduction to be.
+Sensitivity: for how aggressive you want the noise removal to be.

-- Frequency smoothing to evenly distribute the noise reduction on the audio.
+Frequency smoothing to evenly distribute the noise removal on the audio.

 Preview: Now choose a segment that has noise competing with content and click preview.
 You want to achieve a level of isolating the content from the noise without altering the original quality.

-Apply: When you hit that sweet spot of noise reduction, select all your audio, click on OK, and enjoy your denoized piece of audio.
+Apply: When you hit that sweet spot of noise removal, select all your audio, click on "OK", and enjoy your denoized piece of audio.

 Adobe Audition Noise Removal

-Audition is a powerful audio editor for video editing, podcasting, and audio restoration.
-Although it is mainly used as a complement to a video editor, it still has a powerful noise remover that is worth mentioning.
+Audition is a powerful Digital Audio Workstation for video editing, podcasting, and audio restoration.
+Although it is mainly used as a complement to Adobe Premier Pro, it still has a powerful noise remover worth mentioning.

 Capture Audio Profile: Bring up your audio file in Audition and then click on Effects, head to Noise Reduction/Restoration, and choose Noise Reduction (process).
 Now sample a segment that only has the unwelcome noise on it, and click Capture Noise Print.